 Every student who applies to the Beyond Boundaries Program identifies one of four undergraduate divisions into which they would like to land if they are not accepted into the program.
 For those IN the program, you are assigned a 4-year Advisor in that undergraduate division from a team of 4 Undergraduate Dean Advisors in each of the 4 undergraduate schools.
 That person helps you balance your Beyond Boundaries obligations with prerequisites in undergraduate areas where you think you would like to study (but you have a year of curiosity-driven exploration to decide).

-The Faculty Advisory Council is a team of eight faculty from seven schools, chaired by Teaching Professor Rob Morgan and will provide oversight for Beyond Boundaries from the standpoint of student advising.
+The Faculty Advisory Council is a team of eight faculty from seven schools, chaired by Professor Brian Carpenter and will provide oversight for Beyond Boundaries from the standpoint of student advising.
 The committee will be responsible for flagging interdisciplinary courses open to Beyond Boundaries Program students and advising them on opportunities that exist university-wide for them on an academic level.

 The Student Engagement Committee is comprised of university institute and center leaders as well as directors of interdisciplinary programs available on campus.
 The group will serve an important role in identifying resources and opportunities for student members in the form of lectures, colloquiums, workshops, community partnerships, internships, extracurricular, and career opportunities.